KDE/threadweaver/docs/whymultithreading.md

 In general, ThreadWeaver tries to make the task of creating multithreaded, performant applications as simple as possible.
-Programmers should be relieved of synchronization, execution dependendancy and load balancing issues as much as possible.
+Programmers should be relieved of synchronization, execution dependency and load balancing issues as much as possible.
 The API tends to be clean, extensible and easy to understand.